Ecommerce Development Solutions That Take Sites from Glitch to Growth

 No one today starts an ecommerce business because it’s easy.
 Thrilling?
 Yes.
 Fulfilling?
 Sure.
 But easy?
 Not always.
 This is particularly true if your ecommerce site is suffering from common early-stage problems, like low conversion rates.
 Or maybe you’re dealing with consistent site bugs, customer complaints, slow load times or downtime, or high cart abandonment rates.
 All of these things cause ecommerce businesses to struggle.

 If any of this sounds familiar, you may be in a tough spot.
-The good news is a retainer agreement allows you to partner with a team of professionals to solve these problems.
+The good news is a longterm dev partnership allows you to partner with our team who deeply understands the challenges associated with bottlenecks and unstable, inefficient tech systems.

 At Command C, we classify ecommerce sites into three different states: Challenge, Equilibrium, or Growth.
-To work with sites at all three stages, we have a variety of retainer options.
 Your site’s specific needs determine the best monthly package for your business.
 It’s important to note that there’s no one-size-fits-all solution in retainer agreements.
-With this in mind, here’s how we help retailers develop their unique plan.
+With this in mind, here’s how we help you develop your unique plan and guide you through these stages, our Stability-to-Scale process.

 Optimizing an Ecommerce Site to Achieve Consistent Uptime

 Ecommerce site problems, like those described above, cause sales to go down and operations to bottleneck.
-In turn, customers may not trust the site and be hesitant to engage.
+In turn, customers may not trust the site and therefore become hesitant to engage.
 Things are just – to put it simply – not working well.
-In the Command C model, these retailers are in the Challenge state.
+In the Command C model, you’re in the Challenge state.

 Ecommerce retailers with these issues typically need to frontload development work to help them out of crisis mode and get them moving towards Equilibrium.
 The goal is to work quickly and solve the retailer’s most glaring issues ASAP.
 Resolving these big issues typically mean big improvements in conversions.

-When a site is in Challenge mode, the merchant and development teams are working in tandem to assess and address issues.
+When a site is in Challenge mode, your team and our development teams are working in tandem to assess and address issues.
 Sometimes the best approach is to identify the biggest pain points and go from there.
 Other times it’s to knock out all the low-hanging fruit before tackling more complex problems.
 Either way, the teams should communicate consistently to determine the best course of action and move through the work.

 Communication is essential to navigating Challenge mode successfully.
 Further, effective project management and frequent meetings are necessary to ensure mutual team alignment.